coder83431/Configuring-Active-Directory-Withini-Microsoft-VMs/README.md

 </p>

 <h1>Microsoft Azure- Configuring Active Directory Within Microsoft VMs </h1>
 In this tutorial, we will be activating Active Directory within a virtual machine.
-We will also create another client desktop within another virtual machine and have the users that are configured on the Active Directory attempt to login to the client desktop.
-We wil be setting up Remote Desktop and the ability to access the Client Directory for both admiistrative and non-administrative users. .<br />
+We will also create another client desktop within another virtual machine and have the users that are configured on the Active Directory attempt to login to the client desktop.<br />

 <h2>Environments and Technologies Used</h2>